 1. Talk to them, and listen when they talk to you.

 Say “I love you and care about you” by listening and showing an interest in what is important to them.
 We are busy, and it’s easy to hurry from cleaning to cooking to laundry.
 If we don’t stop and really give them our attention they notice!
 We need to choose to stop what we’re doing, look at them, and listen.

-I have found that when there is a lady at church who I feel doesn’t like me, or isn’t real friendly with me, the key is to find what she is interested in, and ask her about it.
+I have found that when there is a lady at church who I feel doesn’t like me, or isn’t really friendly with me, the key is to find what she is interested in and ask her about it.
 I did this with one lady by asking her about her grandchildren.
 My goodness, she opened up and talked like we were best of friends.
 This works with our kids too!

 2. Be crazy and fun, so they want to be with you.

 The crazy part just kind of happened to me somewhere after the fourth child. 🙂 After that, I had to start working on being fun.
 It’s easy to get your mind focused on all the work to do, that one child you’re concerned about, the bills, etc. As a result, you forget to laugh and have fun.
 No one wants to be around someone who is irritable and stressed.

 They will start to avoid you, or try to read your mood to see if it is a good time to try to talk to you.
 They may even wonder if it would be better to stay away.
 It’s easy to get snippy and easily frustrated if we aren’t careful.
 Make it a goal to try to laugh and do something fun or silly with your kids every day.
 Laughing and having fun together form a bond.

 3. Don’t be too proud to apologize when you need to.